5afe/safe/specs/replace_browser_extension/01_main.rst

 * New extension is not connected.
 * Safe balance is not changed.

-4.3.
 Updated Balance after Insufficient Funds
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Inherits from the `4.2.
-Insufficient Funds`_
+Inherits from the `Insufficient Funds`_

 Steps
 +++++